Every two months, subscribers receive a newsletter, a pattern for a new and exclusive project, a bundle of fabrics and sometimes extra goodies too.

 I wanted to design something that uses a combination of different techniques, styles and skills.
 And maybe I went just a little bit overboard?
 But I actually really love how it turned out.

 This bag features a repeated embroidery motif on the side, which includes a sweet bunny outline and some pretty lazy daisy stitch flowers.
 I thought it was a really lovely way to showcase those buttons in the design too.
-You can see some of my tips for basic backstitch and embroidery in my beginner’s tutorial.
+You can see some of my tips for basic embroidery in my beginner’s tutorial.

 I also added a shallow pocket around the outside edge of the bag which is perfect for holding Easter eggs!
 I love the lace and binding I added too.